 Diminished Guitar Chords

 There are a variety of diminished guitar chords.
-These include, diminished (dim), diminished 5th (-5), diminished 7th (о7 or dim 7), half diminished 7th (ø7 or m7b5), 7th diminished 5th (7 -5) and 9th diminished 5th (9 -5)
+These include, diminished (dim or º), diminished 7th (dim 7 or о7), half diminished 7th (ø7 or m7b5), 7th diminished 5th (7 -5 or 7b5), 9th diminished 5th (9 -5 or 9b5)...

-A diminished chord is a diminished triad consisting of 2 minor 3rds above the root or tonic, therefore having a root, minor third & diminished 5th.
+- A dim chord is a diminished triad consisting of 2 minor thirds above the root or tonic, therefore having a root, minor third & diminished 5th.

 If you know the basic shape of a diminished chord and know where the root note is located on the guitar fretboard, you can play diminished chords all over the fretboard.
-This is very handy if you have a favourite shape you like to play.
+This is very handy if you have a favorite shape you like to play.
 You can play 1 shape and play all 12 keys by just moving up or down the fretboard... very handy!